-As was suggested in the comments in the post below (where you will find an interesting discussion of gas Inflation Adjusted Oil Prices, inflationdata.com taxation and whether or not it is regressive), this kind Originally uploaded by profgoose. of a plot does have a more interesting story to tell.
+As was suggested in the comments in the post below (where you will find an interesting discussion of gas taxation and whether or not it is regressive, which was then followed up by a post on the subject by Ianqui which had good comments too.), this kind of a plot does have a more interesting story to tell.

-The data tell us that the price of oil averaged \$51/bbl in 2005, whereas oil averaged \$66.20/bbl in 1981, adjusted for inflation.
+The data tell us that the price of oil averaged \$51/bbl so far in 2005, whereas oil averaged \$66.20/bbl in 1981, adjusted for inflation. (edited to add: I think we're at around a \$53/bbl average now for '05...)